van001/lesscode/readme.md

 I will start with frequently used objects and data-structures (categories) that are used in real world to solve many complex business problems.
 Simple object will be String and Container objects will be List and Map.

 #### Strings (single object)
-Single will be used as a single object. e,g, "Neelesh Vaikhary"
+String will be used as a single object. e,g,
+> 'Neelesh Vaikhary'

 #### List (container - multiple objects)
 List will be used to contain list of Strings or List of List of Strings etc.
+> ['My','Name','is','Neelesh Vaikhary']

 #### Maps (dictionary - multiple objects; key-value store)
 Map may contain another String, List or Map, uniquely itendified by a key (String).